top of page

 "The monk gracefully moved in his saffron robes, emanating tranquility and peace."

-Detailed Meaning of Robes
+Meaning and Usage of Robes

 Robes are often long, loose-fitting garments that drape over the body, providing a comfortable and elegant covering.
 They can be made from various materials such as silk, satin, velvet, or cotton, depending on the purpose and cultural context.
 Robes are commonly associated with certain professions or roles, such as judges, religious leaders, or academics, who wear specific robes as a symbol of their authority or status.
 Additionally, robes are often worn during special occasions or ceremonies, such as graduations, weddings, or religious rituals.
 The design and style of robes can vary greatly, ranging from simple and unadorned to highly ornate and embellished, reflecting the cultural traditions and aesthetic preferences of different societies.

-Example Sentences for Robes
+Example Sentences Using Robes

 1. The judge entered the courtroom wearing his black robes, exuding an air of authority.